How Many Calories Are in Thai Bubble Tea? 5 Key Factors That Influence Its Calorie Count

 Sweeteners – Cane sugar, simple syrup, or flavored syrups add 150-200 calories at full sweetness.

-Tapioca pearls (boba) – Chewy starch-based balls that add texture and 120-150 calories per serving.
+Tapioca pearls – Chewy starch-based balls add texture and 120-150 calories per serving.

-Optional toppings – Pudding, grass jelly, popping boba can add anywhere from 30-150 additional calories.
+Optional toppings – Pudding, grass jelly, popping boba can add 30-150 additional calories.

-Each of these ingredients affects the nutritional value of Thai tea boba and the total calorie count.
-If you're exploring different bubble tea options, check out our guide on calories in green tea bubble tea to see how Thai tea compares.
+For those exploring different options, check out our guide on calories in green tea bubble tea to see how Thai tea compares.

 The 5 Factors That Determine Thai Bubble Tea Calories